nawazhoss/Diocese-Income-Analysis/README.md

 ## Dataset Overview

 The analysis covers:
-- **Time Period**: 2014-2023 (10 years), but begins, initially, with a 20-year overview of the income & expenditure trend across all dioceses
+- **Time Period**: 2014-2023 (10 years), but begins initially, with a 20-year (2003-2023) overview of the income & expenditure trend across all dioceses
 - **Geographic Scope**: All Church of England dioceses
 - **Financial Metrics**: Annual income and expenditure data
-- **Data Source**: Church of England parish finance statistics
+- **Data Source**: Church of England parish finance statistics 2023

 **Features:**
 - **Filters Available**: Filter by individual dioceses or selected years where possible